CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

     ![image](../media/10-10-lab5-36.png)

-1. Select **Add (6)** when the route is completed.
-The last thing to do is associate the route with the subnet.
+1. Select **Add (6)**.
+When the route is completed the last thing to do is associate the route with the subnet.

 1. Select **Subnets (1)** from the left navigation pane and then  click on **+ Associate (2)**.
 Complete the configuration.